 5. Can a person get a conviction expunged?

-A person can get an expungement following a dirk or dagger conviction.
+A person can get a criminal record expungement following a dirk or dagger conviction.

 This is true provided that the defendant successfully completes: